kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     $ docker exec s1 mysql -e 'SHOW SLAVE STATUS\G' | grep Relay_Log_File
                    Relay_Log_File: mysql-relay.000002

 With the utility program `mysqlbinlog` we can read and export the binary log file to a file which is readable in parts; in parts only because SQL instructions which may contain sensible data are encrypted.
+Online you will find recommendations to inspect the binlog file.
+You may even save the result to a file for thorough inspection.

 The correct syntax for the docker instruction is for example

     docker exec s2 /bin/ash -c 'mysqlbinlog -r /tmp/s2.mysql-relay.000002.sql /var/lib/mysql/mysql-relay.000002'